Choroidal melanoma

 SPECIALIST.
 OPHTHALMOLOGY DEPARTMENT

-However, being a malignant tumor after treatment, it is necessary to make a personalized follow-up for years to control the evolution of the disease.
+However, as it is a malignant tumour, after treatment, it is necessary to carry out a personalised follow-up for years to monitor the evolution of the disease.

-We have advanced technology for the diagnosis of the disease, such as wide-field fundus cameras, optical coherence tomography (OCT) with angioOCT, autofluorescence and ophthalmic ultrasound with the possibility of ultrasonic biomicroscopy (BMU) for diagnosis and follow-up.
+At the Clínica Universidad de Navarra Cancer Centre, we have advanced technology to diagnose the disease, such as wide-field fundus cameras, optical coherence tomography (OCT) with angioOCT, as well as autofluorescence and ophthalmic ultrasound with the possibility of performing ultrasonic biomicroscopy (UBM) for diagnosis and follow-up.

 A PERSONALIZED MEDICINE